patchapps/rabbit-hutch/README.md

 # Installation

-	## Activate tracing on rabbitmq server
+	##Activate tracing on rabbitmq server

 	run the following command on each server you want to trace rabbitmqctl trace_on

-	## Install the rabbit-hutch service
+	##Install the rabbit-hutch service

 	gem install rabbithutch

 # Usage

-	Run as a command line process
+	Run as a command line process with a config file rabbithutch run -- ~/config.yaml
-	rabbithutch run

 	Run as a service
-	rabbithutch start
+	rabbithutch start -- ~/config.yaml

 	For help on the service
 	rabbithutch